pnp/blog/content/post/microsoft-365-pnp-community-october-2021-update.md

     Includes all Microsoft Teams samples from Microsoft\
     \

-## 🤩 What\'s supportability story around the community tooling and assets?
+## 🤩 What's supportability story around the community tooling and assets?

 Following statements apply across all of the community lead and contributed samples and solutions, including samples, core component(s)